dewhallez/Dewhallez/README.md

 ### Hi there 👋  I'm Akinwale 👨‍💻

-I'm a Software Engineer / DeveOps Engineer, Who is passionate about Open Source, Cloud Computing and Mobile Technologies.
+I'm a Software Developer, Who is passionate about Open Source, Cloud Computing and Mobile Technologies.
 I am a AWS certified Developer and Solutions Architect.
 I have a Bachelor's Degree in Information Technology from the University of Massachusetts.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About